 This site is about the Wood’s Christian Home, for some seventy years, a home for orphan and needy children just west of Calgary at Bowness.
-The virtual exhibit, consolidated in 2020, results from some eight years of effort by three old boys.
+The virtual exhibit, created in the early months of 2021, results from some eight years of effort by three old boys.
 They and some sixty ex-orphan kids represent a loose alliance known as the Homers.
 The core individuals did archival research; collected memories shared by others at reunions and in these pages describe the home’s history and development.
 One of us, Francis Dwyer (the writer and initiator), describes the project and the motivations behind it.
 (See list of contributors at page bottom ).
 These pages are encyclopedic, that is having lots of varied content, which is deliberate.
 Rather like the old mansion house itself, a labyrinth of rooms, some mysterious; topped by a vast, gloomy attic, one cluttered with heaps of toys, decorations and dusty artifacts of all kinds.

 The centerpiece is a memoir, (I admit to discomfort in it being my own).
 My motivation is a belief that the only way to describe how it felt to live in such a place is to offer your own experience.
 My recollections are amply supported by memories from other boys and girls.
 Recollections may differ, as the home changed profoundly over the two decades following 1945.
 Children also stayed for varying periods and some for only a short time.
 I came into the home as one of the youngest ever (at 4 years old) and was there a relatively long ten years.